smallnest/gen/README.md

 ## Notes
-- MySql, Mssql, Postgres and Sqlite have a database metadata fetcher that will query the db, amd update the auto increment, primary key and nullable info for the gorm annotation.
+- MySql, Mssql, Postgres and Sqlite have a database metadata fetcher that will query the db, and update the auto increment, primary key and nullable info for the gorm annotation.